DigitalGuards/zondwebwallet-frontend/merchantimp.md

 # QRL Merchant Payment System Implementation

 ## Overview
 This document tracks the implementation progress of the QRL merchant payment system.
-The system allows vendors to accept QRL payments through generated payment links with QR codes, payment details, and expiration timers.
+The system allows vendors to accept native QRL payments through generated payment links with QR codes, payment details, and expiration timers.

+**Note**: Token payment support will be added in a future phase to keep the initial implementation simple and focused.

 ## Progress Tracking